 Both benign (non-cancerous) and cancerous salivary gland tumors may develop

 Anywhere in the salivary glands, but the majority of them are parotid tumors.
 In fact, as many as 80% of salivary gland tumors begin in the parotid glands.
 15% occur in the submandibular glands, and 5% form in the sublingual and minor glands.
 While most salivary gland tumors occur in the parotid glands, only 20% of them are cancerous.
 With this in mind, we want to stress that it is important that you come see us if you are find a mass in your parotid gland so we can perform a biopsy.
-This will allow us to determine whether a growth is cancerous or not, and in turn come up with a treatment plan that may require parotid surgery on the tumor.
+This will allow us to determine whether a growth is cancerous or not, and in turn come up with a treatment plan that may require parotid surgery on the tumor or salivary gland surgery.

 Benign parotid tumors tend to grow but do not spread to other parts of the body